sibytes/yetl.io/docs/project.md

 ### Configuration Stitching

 It stitches the table and pipeline data together using a minimal python idioms and provides easy access to the table collections and pipeline properties.
 Some properties fall on a gray line in the sense that sometimes they are the same for all tables but on specific occaisions you might want them to be different.
-For e.g.. deltalake properties.
+For example deltalake properties.
 You can define them in the pipeline doc but override them if you want on specific tables.

 ### Jinja Rendering